AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 1. Do one of the following:

-    * To publish videos automatically and instantly on upload, in the Upload page, select **[!UICONTROL Publish after uploading]**.
-You have finished; there are no further steps to complete.
+    * To publish videos automatically and instantly upon upload, select **[!UICONTROL Publish after uploading]** on the Upload page.
+The process is complete; there are no further steps to perform.
     * To publish videos manually after upload, in the Browse panel, select the videos, and then on the Global Navigation bar, select **Publish**.

 ## Link a video URL to a mobile site or a website {#linking-a-video-url-to-a-mobile-site-or-a-website}